marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

     let value (NotEmptyString notEmptyString) = notEmptyString
 ```
 Let's introduce a TeamColor which is a DU; a type that can be of yellow or black value.
 It looks like an enum but it is far more powerful.
-For instance instead of the simple union case "Yellow" it can be of complex type (like record type).
+For instance, instead of the simple union case "Yellow", it can be of complex type (like record type).
 We will see this later on;
 ```fsharp
 // Official championship's colors type TeamColor = Yellow | Black